miwillhite/editable-set/README.markdown

 Brief Overview
 --------------

-**EditableSet was designed for Ruby on Rails apps, but it will work with any web application.\*** When activated, it wraps the target object’s inner html with a form, converts all named spans to inputs, then appends “Submit” and “Cancel” buttons.
-Pressing the “Save” button will submit the form via ajax (PUT).
+**EditableSet was designed for Ruby on Rails apps, but it will work with any web application.\*** When activated, it wraps the target object's inner html with a form, converts all spans with the attribute "data-name" to inputs, then appends "Submit" and "Cancel" buttons.
+Pressing the "Save" button will submit the form via ajax (PUT).
 Originally based on and inspired by Mika Tuupola’s [Jeditable](http://www.appelsiini.net/projects/jeditable).

 You can play with a sample at [http://editable-set.heroku.com](http://editable-set.heroku.com).

-<small>* The default repopulation script will only work if the "data-name" attributes follow Rails' conventions.
+<small>* The default repopulation script will only work if the "data-name" attributes follow Rails' "name" attribute conventions.
 This feature can be overridden.</small>

 Requirements
 ------------